 This course has clear long-term career benefits to students with political ambitions, but completing this summer programme will also be an advantage in the short-term.
-The knowledge and transferable skills acquired during students’ time with us will benefit their A-level studies and shorter-term job prospects.
+The knowledge and transferable skills acquired during students’ time with us will benefit their A-level studies and longer-term job prospects.
 For example, the increased intellectual awareness and confidence developed during this course will prove invaluable for tackling A-level exam questions, both in politics or international relations papers, and in questions for any subject.

 We’ve carefully put together our Global Leadership Programme with the express intention of helping students take practical steps towards achieving their career ambitions.
 Attending this course puts the long summer holiday to good use, both in growing knowledge of politics and international relations, and in developing the vital skills students will one day need for success in a political or leadership position.

 Debating, general communication skills, analytical skills, intellectual awareness, and working alone and in groups - all are skills required of a modern-day global leader.
 The situations that global leaders must deal with are frequently complex, and they require strong personal skills for understanding the multi-faceted issues affecting them.
-During your time at Oxford Royale Academy, students will be involved in discussions about a range of issues affecting global politics, and they will get plenty of practice at analysing these issues in order to achieve a deeper understanding of what’s driving them.
+During your time at Oxford Royale Summer Schools, students will be involved in discussions about a range of issues affecting global politics, and they will get plenty of practice at analysing these issues in order to achieve a deeper understanding of what’s driving them.